 Our Programs & Degrees section has information about over 120 graduate degree programs offered by LSU.

-The Graduate School requires a minimum cumulative GPA of 3.0 (2.5 for non-degree seeking students) for the last 60 semester hours in the previous undergraduate or graduate program.
+The Graduate School requires a minimum cumulative GPA of 3.0 (2.5 for non-degree seeking students) for the last 60 semester hours in the previous undergraduate and graduate program.
 Some departments may require a higher GPA.
 Please consult the intended degree program for more information.

 Graduate Certificates are designed to support additional expertise or further develop expertise gained in a degree program.
 Admissions requirements and other information is located in each certificate's description.